What Is A High School Equivalency (HSE) Certificate?

 Which Test Do I Take?

-The HiSET®, GED® and TASC™ exams are three tests that measure high school equivalency skills.
-California offers all three tests and you decide which test you wish to take.
+The HiSET® and GED® exams are two tests that measure high school equivalency skills in California, and you can decide which test you wish to take.
 They are very similar but each test has its own guidelines, regulations and scoring procedures.
-All three exams are approved and accepted in all 50 states for educational and employment purposes.
+Both exams are approved and accepted in all 50 states for educational and employment purposes.
 For details, visit: www.cde.ca.gov/ta/tg/gd/hsecertltr.asp

 Where Can I Take The Test?